blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 ### Setup

-All you have to do is to use the `frigate:latest-rk` docker image.
-Here is a minimal `docker-compose.yml`:
+RKNN support is provided using the `-rk` suffix for the docker image.
 ```
 version: "3.9"
 services: